RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/rlec-4-3-aug-2016.md

 - RLEC-7737 - issue where in a specific scenario after node restarts, a database with replication both master and slave shards are reported as down
-- RLEC-7712 - in some cases, the Replica of process may fail when Redis password is set
+- RLEC-7712 - in some cases, the Replica Of process may fail when Redis password is set
 - RLEC-7726 - node object "avg_latency" statistic is not returned in
     the REST API